-What fruit can your dog eat fruit and what to avoid.
+What fruit can your dog eat and what to avoid

-Generally, I recommend feeding only small amounts of fruit, definitely less than 5% because dogs usually eat only small amounts of fruit in nature.
-Obviously local, organic and pesticide free fruit is ideal whenever possible.
+Generally, I recommend feeding only small amounts of fruit, definitely less than five percent, because dogs usually eat only small amounts of fruit in nature.
+Obviously local, organic and pesticide-free fruit is ideal whenever possible.

-The following fruits contain the most pesticides: conventional apples, strawberries, nectarines, peaches, grapes and believe or not blueberries.
-To keep your dogs healthy and well, I suggest you either feeding organic fruit or not feed it at all.
+The following fruits contain the most pesticides: conventional apples, strawberries, nectarines, peaches, grapes and, believe it or not, blueberries.
+To keep your dogs healthy and well, I suggest you either feed organic fruit or don't feed it at all.

 Why should fruit be fed separately from protein?

-The rule of thumb is to feed fruit at least 1 hour before feeding meat or other proteins and a minimum of 3 hours after a protein meal.
-The reason is that fruit digestion on its own is fast.
-However, when you feed fruit with protein, it sits in the stomach much longer which may lead to undesirable fermentation and production of a small amount of alcohol.
+The rule of thumb is to feed fruit at least one hour before feeding meat or other proteins and a minimum of three hours after a protein meal because fruit digestion on its own is fast.
+When you feed fruit with protein it sits in the stomach much longer, which may lead to undesirable fermentation and production of a small amount of alcohol.
 So, if you see your dog stumbling and wobbling around the house like a drunken sailor, you fed too much fruit with protein!
-I am just kidding but the core of this message is to feed fruit and protein separately.
+I am just kidding, but the core of this message is to feed fruit and protein separately.

 Raisins and grapes are toxic to dogs